 Looking Beyond the Numbers

 If your present home is about 1,000 square feet, then the 1,500 square-foot houses on the house listings might seem substantially larger, at least on paper.
-But remember, that while numbers tell a story, they don’t tell the full story about a home’s spaciousness.
-For example, a 1,300 square-foot house with an open floor plan may look and feel larger than a 1,500 square-foot house that's rooms are all divided by walls.
+But remember, while numbers tell a story, they don’t tell the full story about a home’s spaciousness.
+For example, a 1,300 square-foot house with an open floor plan may look and feel larger than a 1,500 square-foot house which has rooms divided by walls.

 While this blog may help you make sense of the square footage number you see on paper when comparing home listings, there is no substitute for visiting a house in-person.
-This way, you can see with your own eyes how the space is laid out, test which way the doors open and close, and decide whether the home will be comfortable.
+This way, you can see with your own eyes how the space is laid out, test which way the doors open and close, measure if your big furniture will fit, and decide whether the home will be comfortable for you and your family.